Non-Hermitian extended midgap states and bound states in the continuum

-In Hermitian systems, BICs were realized in optical set-ups using the trapped light \cite{Hsu2013theory, Hsu2013experiemnt}.
+In Hermitian systems, BICs were realized in optical set-ups using trapped light \cite{Hsu2013theory, Hsu2013experiemnt}.
 Topological properties of BICs in the form of vortex centres in the polarization have been proposed \cite{BoHsu2014}, experimentally realised \cite{Doeleman2018}, and used for unidirectional guided resonances \cite{Yin2020}.
-BICs can be also induced by moving flat bands \cite{Huang2022} or topological edge states \cite{Zhang2021,Tao2016,Calajo2016B}.
-In non-Hermitian systems, impurity-induced BICs were studied \cite{Poli2015,Fang2023} or recently, a generalized framework to study BICs in nanophotonics lattices with engineered dissipation was introduced \cite{Gong2022}.
-However, in the context of non-Hermitian topological phenomena \cite{Bergholtz2021}, localization phenomena go beyond the single bounded state in the continuum.
-In particular, the non-Hermitian skin effect (NHSE) \cite{Yao2018,Lee2016,Okuma2020,Kunst2018,Martinez2018, Xiao2020,okuma2023,Lin2023} and biorthogonal bulk boundary correspondence \cite{Kunst2018} viewed as localization phenomena provide a natural framework to study the interplay of localized and extended states, giving rise to several new anomalous localization phenomena with no known counterpart in the Hermitian systems.
-In addition to a single bounded state, a continuum of bounded states was also proposed \cite{Wang2023}.
+BICs can also be induced by moving flat bands \cite{Huang2022} or topological edge states \cite{Zhang2021,Tao2016,Calajo2016B}.
+In non-Hermitian systems, impurity-induced BICs were studied \cite{Poli2015,Fang2023} or recently, a generalized framework to study BICs in nanophotonics lattices with engineered dissipation was introduced in Ref.~\onlinecite{Gong2022}.

+In the context of non-Hermitian topological phenomena \cite{Bergholtz2021}, localization phenomena go beyond the single bound state in the continuum.
+In particular, the non-Hermitian skin effect (NHSE) \cite{Yao2018, Lee2016, Okuma2020, Kunst2018, Martinez2018, Xiao2020, okuma2023, Lin2023} and biorthogonal bulk boundary correspondence when\cite{Kunst2018} viewed as localization phenomena provide a natural framework to study the interplay of localized and extended states.
+Such states give rise to several anomalous localization phenomena with no known counterpart in the Hermitian systems.
+In addition to a single bound state, a continuum of bound states was also proposed \cite{Wang2023}.
 In contrast to localized states, an extended mid-gap state (EGS) was realized \cite{Ghatak2020, Wang2022} and analysed \cite{Schomerus2020} in metamaterials, and proposed using acoustoelectric effect \cite{Gao2020}.
-An antipode of the boundary states in the continuum, an extended state lying inside the continuum of bound states (ELC), was also proposed in Ref. \onlinecite{Wang2022B}.
-Anomalous localization phenomena is also know to lead to a remarkable spectral sensitivity \cite{Schomerus2020,Budich2020,Edvardsson2022} that may be harnessed in sensing devices \cite{Budich2020,konye2023nonhermitian,electricsensor,parto2023enhanced}.
+An antipode of the bound states in the continuum, an extended state lying inside the continuum of bound states (ELC), was proposed in Ref. \onlinecite{Wang2022B}.
+Anomalous localization phenomena is also known to lead to a remarkable spectral sensitivity \cite{Schomerus2020,Budich2020,Edvardsson2022}, which may be harnessed in sensing devices \cite{Budich2020,konye2023nonhermitian,electricsensor,parto2023enhanced}.